-Traced the adopted budget for 2003 to approval in the minutes.
+We traced the adopted budget and the amendment for 2003 to approval in the minutes.

 7. Compare the revenues and expenditures of the final budget to actual revenues and expenditures to determine if actual revenues failed to meet budgeted revenues by 5% or more or if actual expenditures exceeded budgeted amounts by 5% of more.